Save the dates! 2013/2014 CAHR Speaker Series

 Centre for Aboriginal Health Research

-Dr. Charlotte Reading, BSc, MA, PhD, Interim Director
+Dr. Charlotte Reading, BSc, MA, PhD, Director

 The goal of the Center for Aboriginal Health Research (CAHR) is to improve the health and well being of Aboriginal Peoples through the products and processes of community-based research and knowledge translation.
 Aboriginal health research must be undertaken in partnership with communities and must meet the highest standards of both Indigenous and Western methodologies and ethics.